pglivebackup/pgchain/README.md

         show-config    -  Displays the configuration information summary. clear-log      -  Clears (truncates) the log file. create-repo    -  Creates the PGCHAIN repository.
+        keep-recent    -  Keeps the most recent backups (according to the given argument).

 ```